-The project has now been running for a year and we have more than 5000 users with over 2800 sightings recorded and 200 scats sent in.
-This provides interested students to do projects on the data and molecular analysis of these unique samples.
+The project has now been running for a year and we have more than 10,000 users with over 13,000 sightings recorded and 800 scats sent in.
+This means that there is plenty of data and unique samples for interested students to do projects on.

 Sex determination is one of the most puzzling aspects of monotreme biology.
 They have an extraordinary complex sex chromosomes system that consists of ten sex chromosomes in platypus and nine in echidna.
 In contrast to sex chromosomes in other mammals, platypus sex chromosomes show extensive homology to bird sex chromosomes.

 In addition the mammalian sex determining gene SRY is missing in platypus.
 We are investigating candidate sex determining genes (know mammalian sex determination genes) and we are identifying and characterising new genes on the Y specific parts of the five Y chromosomes in platypus to get insight into how sex is determined in these animals.
 This will also potentially identify new sex determination and spermatogenesis genes in other mammals including humans.